ISO Internal Audits & Corrective Action

 There are 3 basic types of ISO audits, first party, second party and third party audits.
 First party audits are internal audits.
 Non-accredited independent audits are second party audits.
-Accredited certification bodies conduct third party.
+Accredited certification bodies conduct third party audits or certification audits.

-ISO Internal audits are the checking part of the Plan-Do-Check-Act (PDCA) cycle of continual improvement.
+ISO Internal audits are the "checking" part of the Plan-Do-Check-Act (PDCA) cycle of continual improvement.
 The PDCA cycle is the basis for ISO management system standards like ISO 14001, ISO 9001 and ISO 45001.
-Internal audits are an important element of the "check" step in PDCA.
-Clause 9.2 of these ISO management system standards describes the internal audit requirements as follows:
+Each of these ISO management system standards require internal audits be planned and performed as follows:

 9.2 Internal Audit

 The organizations shall conduct internal audits at planned intervals to provide information on whether the management system:

 -the organization's own requirements for its management systems;

 Effective ISO internal audits help organizations confirm "what should be, is" and "what should not be, is not".

 ISO Internal Audits as Risk Management Tools

 Enterprise risk managers have many tools to address risks to their organizations.
 Historically organizations have focused their internal audits on financial performance and accounting.
 Although they are not directly related to assessment of financial performance ISO internal audits help identify areas of risk that can impact an organizations financial performance.

 Audits of quality management systems check for risk to the organizations ability to consistently produce products and deliver services that meet the customers expectations.
 Audits to ISO14001 assess the organizations ability to address risk of potential significant environmental impact and audits to ISO 45001 assess risk associated with employee occupational health and safety.